 Legal protections safeguard the privacy and security of personal information.
-The federal Health Insurance Portability and Accountability Act is a foundational regulation that governs the disclosure of protected health information (PHI), setting national standards for its collection, exchange, and use.
+The federal Health Insurance Portability and Accountability Act (HIPAA) is a foundational regulation that governs the disclosure of protected health information (PHI), setting national standards for its collection, exchange, and use.

 However, many data types created and used by health and human service organizations are also protected by myriad other federal and state laws, regulations, and policies.
 For example, certain data types, including those pertaining to behavioral health, HIV/AIDS, sexual health, and minors, are governed by specific federal and state rules and regulations that require individuals' authorization to disclose information for data sharing purposes.
-Beyond the domain of clinical health care, the collection and exchange of data curated by human service organizations or government agencies - including data related to housing, food security, and criminal history - may require separate, individual authorization to be shared and are often protected by additional regulations and rules specific to the data collecting entity and data type.
-90,91
+Beyond the domain of clinical health care, the collection and exchange of data curated by human service organizations or government agencies - including data related to housing, food security, education, and criminal history - may require separate, individual authorization to be shared and are often protected by additional regulations and rules specific to the data collecting entity and data type.^{89,90}

 While critical to ensuring appropriate stewardship of personal information and building trust among exchange partners, legal protections for subsets of health and human service data can present barriers to meaningful data exchange.
 In a study of California's Whole Person Care (WPC) pilots, 16 pilots (64%) reported patient privacy and confidentiality regulations as a major implementation challenge.
-Some pilots additionally noted that even when legal barriers were eliminated, fear and risk aversion affected organizations' willingness to exchange data.
+For example, lack of alignment in data sharing requirements between HIPAA and the Federal Educational Rights and Privacy Act (FERPA) presents regular challenges to data exchange between educational institutions and health care providers, limiting efficacy of support coordination for youth with disabilities.
+Some WPC pilots additionally noted that even when legal barriers were eliminated, fear and risk aversion affected organizations' willingness to exchange data.